Skip to main content

 Individual Paper Presenters

-Sari D. Ratri - Postdoctoral Reserach Fellow, Institute for Advance Research (IFAR), Monash University, Indonesia and Research Affiliate, Gender and Sexuality Studies Unit, LPPSP Faculty of Social and Political Sciences, Universitas Indonesia
+Sari D. Ratri - Institute for Advance Research (IFAR), Monash University, Indonesia and Research Affiliate, Gender and Sexuality Studies Unit, LPPSP Faculty of Social and Political Sciences, Universitas Indonesia